andrewboni/hexo-soundcloud/README.md

 Original blog post here: http://www.andrewboni.com/2014/06/08/A-Soundcloud-tag-plugin-for-Hexo/

 # About
-This is a simple Hexo plugin that makes it easy to embed SoundCloud tracks.
+This is a simple Hexo plugin that makes it easy to embed Soundcloud tracks.

 # Installation / Usage
 Get the plugin via NPM: